Varla Pegasus Review: 28 Mph Dual Motor E-Scooter

 Dual Suspensions

 The Pegasus has front and rear suspension that absorbs any discomfort caused when riding on rough and bumpy surfaces.
-The scooter’s dual shock absorption works independently to make riders feel more stable.
-It also helps the rider experience a safer and more comfortable ride.

 man rides over the the curb with varla pegasus e-scooter